Barr Vows To Let Mueller Finish His Russia Work — And Promises 'Transparency'

 Barr said in his prepared testimony he intended to "keep up the pressure" on chronic violent criminals; focus on the danger of political violence in what he called a highly divided nation; and execute the administration's priorities on border and immigration enforcement.

-Barr also promised that as attorney general he would continue to defend American elections from the "active measures" like those exposed by the Justice Department and intelligence community since 2016.
+Barr also promised that as attorney general he would continue to defend U.S. elections from the "active measures" like those exposed by the Justice Department and intelligence community since 2016.

 "I believe that our country must respond to any foreign interference with the strongest measures, and we must work with partners at the state level to ensure that our election infrastructure is completely protected," he wrote.